RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 ```

 * __front_host__ is a host name of a proxy.
 It is used as a HOST
-  header when a Lens3-Mux accesses the other Mux's.
+  header when a Lens3-Mux accesses other Mux's.

 * __trusted_proxies__ lists names of the proxies.
 The ip-addresses of
   them are checked when Lens3 receives a request.